Neoclassical economics: Methodological individualism

 Neoclassical economics offers an approach to studying the economic behavior of homo-economicus.
 This theory is based on methodological individualism and adopts an atomistic approach to social phenomena, according to which social atoms are the individuals and their actions.
 According to this doctrine, individuals are independent of social phenomena, but the opposite is not true.
+This position holds that the behavior of an economy as a whole should ultimately be explained by adding up the choices of the individual people and firms within it.
 Individuals' actions can explain macro-scale behavior, and social collections are nothing more than aggregates, and they do not add anything to its components (Ibid).
 Although methodological individualism does not negate complex social phenomena such as institutions or behavioral rules, it argues any explanation should be based on constituent components' characteristics of those institutions.
 This is a reductionist approach based on which it is believed that the characteristics of the social system are derived from the individuals' preferences and their actions.

 A critique of this approach is that the individuals' preferences and interests are not fixed.
 The structures contextualize individual's.
 According to social constructivists, systems are co-constituted alongside the actors, and ideas within the system define actors' identities, their interests, and thus their behavior.
 In this regard, actors in various circumstances (exposed to different impressions and experiences) will construct their interests and preferences differently, both within each other and over time.
 Given the individualistic foundation of the economic theory, critics argue that this theory should consider individual action's structural contexts.